dsgiitr/kge-clip/README.md

   This repository contains the code, models, and resources related to the exploration of Knowledge Graph Embeddings (KGE) and traditional vector embeddings for text and image data.

 ### Directory Structure

-1. 📊 **Traditional Vector Embeddings**:
+    .
-Traditional text and image embeddings using models like Word2Vec and CLIP.
+    ├── 1_Traditional_Vector_Embeddings   # Traditional text and image embeddings using Word2Vec and CLIP

-2. 🧠 **Knowledge Graphs**:
-Code and resources for generating Knowledge Graphs and extracting triplets.
+    ├── 2_Knowledge_Graphs                # Code and resources for generating Knowledge Graphs and extracting triplets ├── 3_KG_Embeddings                   # Knowledge Graph Embeddings (KGE) training using PyKeen and dimensionality reduction

-3. 🔗 **KG_Embeddings**:
-Training Knowledge Graph Embeddings (KGE) with PyKeen and dimensionality reduction techniques.

-4. 🚀 **Deployment_dev**:
-Scripts for deploying and testing embedding models in development environments.

-5. 🔍 **FAISS_embeddings**:
-FAISS-based search for efficient embedding retrieval and comparisons.
+    ├── 4_Deployment_dev                  # Scripts for deploying and testing embedding models ├── 6_FAISS_embeddings                # FAISS-based search for efficient embedding retrieval and comparisons └── README.md                         # Project documentation

+> Follow the directories to get src, assets for image and text datasets

 ### Additional Directories